jxtngx/NeMo-lab/README.md

 ## Model Deployment

-We will use NeMo interfaces to export models for inference with [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) and [Triton Inference Server](https://github.com/triton-inference-server/server).
+We will use NeMo interfaces to export models for inference with [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) and [Triton Inference Server](https://github.com/triton-inference-server/server), or [vLLM](https://github.com/vllm-project/vllm).

 > [!NOTE]
 > Refer to the [model deployment tutorial](./docs/tutorials/3-model-deployment.md) for a detailed walk-through